Unified-Projects/llvm-project/llvm/docs/CommandGuide/lit.rst

 Other substitutions are provided that are variations on this base set and further substitution patterns can be defined by each test module.
 See the modules :ref:`local-configuration-files`.

+By default, substitutions are expanded exactly once, so that if e.g. a substitution ``%build`` is defined in top of another substitution ``%cxx``, ``%build`` will expand to ``%cxx`` textually, not to what ``%cxx`` expands to.
+However, if the ``recursiveExpansionLimit`` property of the ``TestingConfig`` is set to a non-negative integer, substitutions will be expanded recursively until that limit is reached.
+It is an error if the limit is reached and expanding substitutions again would yield a different result.

 More detailed information on substitutions can be found in the :doc:`../TestingGuide`.